 If you are lacking light, you should invest in some grow lights.
-You can also spur growth by simulating outdoor conditions with a cool mist humidifier.
+You can also spur growth by simulating outdoor conditions with a cool-mist humidifier.

 Additional Countertop Garden Ideas

 There are quite a few garden kits available for purchase for use as a garden in the kitchen.
-There are sprouting kits and towers, set ups specific to growing herbs, soilless hydroponic units, and even an aquaponic garden that grows organic herbs and lettuce atop a fish tank.
+There are sprouting kits and towers, set-ups specific to growing herbs, soilless hydroponic units, and even an aquaponic garden that grows organic herbs and lettuce atop a fish tank.
 Greens aren’t your thing?
 Try a mushroom kit, an easy grow kit that sets up in a box that you water twice a day.
 Within 10 days, you can have your own organic mushrooms.

 Give some thought to your indoor garden.
-Consider how much space you have, how much money you want to spend, time you wish to put into the garden, and the type of crop you wish to grow.
+Consider how much space you have, how much money you want to spend, the time you wish to put into the garden, and the type of crop you wish to grow.
 Do you have enough light and, if not, what are your options?
 If you decide on a garden or lighting system, do you have an electrical source nearby?